Is your baby due soon? Maybe you just had your baby and you’re worried about having all the postpartum essentials!

-Postpartum essentials are the last thing you want to worry about after having a baby.
-Whether it’s postpartum pads or postpartum spray, packing your postpartum care kit during pregnancy doesn’t have to be scary!
+Whether it’s postpartum pads or postpartum numbing spray after birth, packing your postpartum care kit during pregnancy doesn’t have to be scary!

 Aside from creating your postpartum recovery kit, get prepared for your new baby by having your hospital bag essentials ready to go!